Ceramic Scented Candle Gifts – Handmade and Reusable Limited Edition

 Unlike paraffin or mineral waxes which are complex hydrocarbon, the vegan wax we use has a simple fat molecule, similar to our bodies making it kinder on us.
 Soya is sourced from non-GMO sources, the candles are free from palm oil as well as other nasties such as parabens and phthalates.

-Longer Lasting Scented Candles Free UK DELIVERY with £75 spend
+Longer Lasting Scented Candles Free UK Shipping with £75 spend

 The vegan wax also burns slower than paraffin wax so you enjoy your candle for longer, choose from